-The EU's emission trading system is largely linked to and based on the trading of emission units in and between parties under the Kyoto Protocol.
-Today there are also trading systems in e.g. China, New Zealand and South Korea.
+The EU ETS was from the start largely linked to and based on the trading of emission units in and between parties under the Kyoto Protocol.
+Today there are also other trading systems, such as in California, China, New Zealand and South Korea.

 Emissions trading in the EU

-Emissions trading is based on a ceiling for total emissions.
-Each year, emissions from the emission facilities that are part of the EU's emissions trading system must be compensated by the corresponding number of emission allowances.
-The basis for allocating allowances to companies is auctioning, but a large part of the allowances is also allocated free of charge.
+Emissions trading is based on a cap for total emissions.
+Each year, emissions from the emission facilities that are part of the EU emissions trading system must be compensated by the corresponding number of emission allowances.
+The basis for allocating allowances to the participating entities is auctioning, but a large part of the allowances is also allocated free of charge.

 Capacity for trade is created when business operators have a deficit or surplus of emission rights that can be sold and purchased in the market.
-It is not only business operators who can buy and sell emission rights
+It is not only the participating operators who can buy and sell emission rights.

-In Sweden, approximately 740 Swedish plants in industrial and energy production and 20 aircraft operators are covered under the requirement to report emissions and transfer emission allowances.
-In total, approximately 13,000 plants are affected in Europe across 31 countries, accounting for approximately 45% of total greenhouse gas emissions within the Union.
+In Sweden, approximately 740 Swedish plants in industrial and energy production and 20 aircraft operators are covered by the requirement to report emissions and transfer emission allowances.
+In total, approximately 15,000 plants and 1500 aircraft operators across 31 countries in Europe are covered by the EU ETS, accounting for approximately 45% of total greenhouse gas emissions within the Union.

 The Union Registry

-All emission rights transfers in the EU trading system and other trading units under the Kyoto Protocol shall be registered in a separate register, the so-called.
-Union registry.
-The Swedish part of the Union Register is administered by the Swedish Energy Agency and is used, among other things, to compile statistics each year on the companies' annual emissions and how the emissions were compensated with emission units.
+All emissions trading in the EU ETS and emissions trading under the Kyoto protocol shall be registered in the so-called Union Registry.
+The Swedish part of the Union Registry is administered by the Swedish Energy Agency and is used, among other things, to verify emissions and surrender emission allowances on a yearly basis.

-Individuals and organizations can also trade with emission allowances or units from the Kyoto Protocol's emissions trading.
-You can buy the units directly from a company or through any of the many brokers, stock exchanges or other brokers that are established in the market.
+Individuals and organisations can also trade with emission allowances or units from the Kyoto Protocol's emissions trading.
+You can purchase units directly from a company or through any of the many brokers, stock exchanges or other dealers that are established in the market.
 To be able to trade directly within the EU trading system, you must have an account in the Union Registry, in Sweden or in any other Member State.

 Responsibilities in the EU ETS

-Several authorities are involved in the implementation of the EU Trade Directive.
+Several government agencies are involved in the implementation of the EU Trade Directive.
 In Sweden, the main responsibility for implementation is divided between the Swedish Energy Agency and the Swedish Environmental Protection Agency.
-From 2018, the Swedish Environmental Protection Agency also have role as a permit authority after the County Administrative Board.
+From 2018, the Swedish Environmental Protection Agency also act as the emissions permit authority, a role moved from the County Administrative Boards.